Business Law Attorneys in Windham County, CT

-Another aspect of our business law practice is corporate transactions for buying, selling, managing and starting businesses.
-In addition to providing legal advice for making such decisions, we also prepare corporate documents and negotiate with partners, employees, vendors, and the like on a client’s behalf.
+Other aspects of our business law practice include corporate transactions for buying, selling, managing and starting businesses.
+In addition to providing legal advice for making such decisions, we can prepare corporate documents and negotiate with partners, employees, and vendors on a client’s behalf.
 We draft and negotiate business contracts, buy/sell agreements, partnership agreements, asset purchase agreements, non-disclosure and non-competition agreements, employment agreements, and more.

 Our experienced business law attorneys also provide a myriad of business services not mentioned here.
-The following elements of our business law practice represent just a portion of our capabilities.
+The following list of business law practices represents just a portion of our business law practice areas.

 - Employee ownership structures

-- When and how to sell your business
+- Business planning for when and how to sell your business

 - Company formation